-After the investigation, the Headteacher will provide a formal written response within 15 school working days of the date of receipt of the complaint.
-If the Headteacher is unable to meet this deadline, they will provide you with an update and revised response date.
+The Headteacher (or Governor if applicable - see above) will provide a formal written response to you within 15 school days of the date of receipt of the complaint.
+If they are unable to meet this deadline, they will provide you with an update and revised response date.
 The response will detail any actions taken to investigate the complaint and provide a full explanation of the decision made and the reason(s) for it.
 Where appropriate, it will include details of actions the school will take to resolve the complaint.
 The response will include an explanation of how to escalate your complaint if you are dissatisfied with the outcome.
+Please note that any staffing issues that arise from the investigation will be kept confidential and we will not be able to discuss these matters with you.